robbtraister/fusion/documentation/recipes/fetching-content.md

 ## Using "global" content vs. fetched content

-The first question to ask when dealing with content is "do I even need to fetch content?".
-If the content you need in your feature is part of the "global" content of the page, meaning it is semantically identified by the URL the user requested, then you probably don't need to fetch at all - that content will be provided by `props.globalContent` in your component.
-If, however, you want to fetch some additional content not included in the "global" content, or if you need to fetch data from the client, you will need to perform a separate fetch.
+It's important to remember that you only need to fetch content if the content you need has not already been provided to you by `globalContent`, or if you want to retrieve some content client-side.
+If the content you need in your feature is part of the "global" content of the page, meaning it is semantically identified by the URL the user requested, then you probably don't need to fetch at all.

 A quick example: if you have a feature called `authors` whose purpose is to list the authors of the main story on the page, then you will want to use `props.globalContent` - since the information in the `authors` component is semantically tied to the main story.
 If, however, you are building an unrelated `sports_scores` component that shows the most recent scores from local sports games, that content will almost certainly *not* exist as part of your main story - so you'll need to fetch it separately.